 Students can choose a scientific cycle such as pollination and illustrate it to build and demonstrate their understanding.

-Students design and create upcycled products using materials collected at home and school.
+Students design and create upcycled products using materials collected at home and school, creating how-to books and advertisements for their products.

 Their favorite BCPS music assessment using #Wixie!
 4th graders composed and performed original melodies using all of the pitches in the diatonic scale @JoppaViewES @MusicBCPS @Tech4Learning @ncalhounSTAT @ChalkKirsten pic.twitter.com/b1MnLzINc3— Terri Iacarino (@iacarinot) April 6, 2018